At IU, why am I not receiving all of my email?

 To fix this problem, make sure your primary email address and mail forwarding settings are properly configured; see:

-- At IU, how do I choose my primary email address and preferred email service?
+- At IU, how do I choose or change my primary email address and preferred email service?

 - At IU, how do I forward my email?